Explore map data

 It may take a few minutes for the layer to load.
 If necessary, zoom in closer to the center of Portland.

 - On the Properties pane, expand Information.
-Click the Heat Severity - USA 2023 item page link.
+On the Heat Severity - USA card, click the item page link button.

 The item page for the Heat Severity - USA 2023 layer appears in a new browser tab.